-The maximum and baseline median TN and NO2+NO3 concentrations decrease from upstream to downstream and below the Reservoir.
-The concentrations of TN and NO2+NO3 were higher in May 2023 at all three sites upstream, but TN was lower at the Kennedy well below the Reservoir.
-The WY 2023 concentrations of TN and NO2+NO3 were below the baseline median at MW-1 but were above the baseline median at MW-9 just upstream of the Reservoir.
-Ammonia has also been monitored in groundwater, but due to variability in detection limits and low concentrations, a trend analysis is not reliable for ammonia.
+The maximum and baseline median TN and NO2+NO3 concentrations decrease closer to and below the Reservoir.
+The concentrations of TN and NO2+NO3 were higher in May 2023 at all three sites upstream but TN was lower at the well (Kennedy) below the Reservoir.
+The WY 2023 concentrations of TN and NO2+NO3 were below the baseline median at MW-1, but were above the baseline median at MW-9 just upstream of the Reservoir.
+Ammonia has also been monitored in groundwater, but due to variability in detection limits. similar analysis provided limited information.